groovedevteam/groove-app/privacy.md

 This Privacy Policy describes how **Groove** ("we", "our", or "the app") handles your personal data when you use our mobile application.
 We are committed to protecting your privacy and ensuring transparency regarding any data processed.

-The data controller responsible for your personal data is **[Nome Cognome / Ragione Sociale]** ("we", "us").
+The data controller responsible for your personal data is **Matteo Alberto D'Andrade** ("we", "us").
 For any privacy-related request, see Section 9 below.

 ---